 Bent-bar Anchor Bolts

 These steel rods have threads at one end with the other end bent into hooks.
 These hooks embed into concrete or masonry.
 They come in two types, either L or J shapes.
-Bent-bar anchor bolts see common use in signposts, poles, and other steel structures.
+Bent-bars see common use in signposts, poles, and other steel structures.

 Double End Rods with Plate